MADAv2: Advanced Multi-Anchor Based Active Domain Adaptation Segmentation: Experiments

 \subsection{Main Results}

-As presented in Table~\ref{table:comparison-GTA5} and Table \ref{table:comparison-SYN}, the proposed framework is compared with a series of unsupervised (UDA) and active DA methods.
+As presented in Table~\ref{table:comparison-GTA5}, the proposed framework is compared with a series of unsupervised (UDA) and active DA methods.
 For the UDA task, traditional adversarial-based~\cite{tsai2018learning,luo2019taking,vu2019advent,li2019bidirectional,zhang2019category}, prototype-ST-based~\cite{zhang2021prototypical,jiang2022prototypical,lu2022bidirectional} and the ResNet-101 version of HRDA~\cite{hoyer2022hrda} (which is the current SOTA) UDA methods are included for comparison (Transformer based methods are not listed due to the different feature extraction ability and segmentation performance upperbound).
-For the active DA task, we compare with the sample-based~\cite{su2020active} and region-based~\cite{xie2022towards} approaches using the same amount of annotation.
+For the active DA task, we compare with the sample-based~\cite{su2020active}, pixel-based~\cite{you2022pixel,wu2022d} and region-based~\cite{xie2022towards} approaches using the same amount of annotation.
 The results of MADA~\cite{ning2021multi} are also listed.
 As expected, we observe substantial improvements of our proposed method MADAv2 over the compared UDA methods, which indicates that with elaborately selected active samples, a little manual annotation workload can lead to large performance gains.
 In addition, MADAv2 outperforms another sample-based active DA method, \emph{i.e.}, AADA~\cite{su2020active}, by a large margin (8.9\% mIOU), demonstrating the effectiveness of the proposed multi-anchor strategy.
 And the improvement compared to MADA demonstrates that the new sample selection metric and ST based semi-supervised domain adaptation can effectively address the weaknesses of the previous method.
-In addition, our method consistently shows better performance than RIPU~\cite{xie2022towards}, which demonstrates that selecting a few images to annotate is better than labeling a few regions of each sample, despite the more time latter one costs.
+In addition, our method consistently shows better performance than the UBD~\cite{you2022pixel} and RIPU~\cite{xie2022towards}, which demonstrates that selecting a few images to annotate is better than labeling a few regions of each sample, despite the more time latter one costs.
+Note that MADAv2 achieves the best performance in most cases, except for the SYNTHIA to Cityscapes adaptation task with D$^2$ADA~\cite{wu2022d} due to different training settings; but with the same setting, MADAv2 shows better performance as indicated by '*' in Table~\ref{table:comparison-GTA5}.

 The visualization of three example images is displayed in Fig.~\ref{fig:visualizatoin} for qualitative comparison.
 We can observe that by alleviating the distortion of target features, fewer segmentation errors as well as more precise boundaries can be obtained with the proposed MADAv2 method.